 Types of servers

 The term “server” is a blanket term that covers a wide range of operations.
 You could have a network-attached storage/file server, a web server, an application server, and an email server in your network.
-The key performance metrics that you need to keep control of in each of these cases are different.
+The key performance management metrics that you need to keep control of in each of these cases are different.

 If you factor in cloud services, your web, mail, application, and storage servers might all be offsite and in the ownership of another company.
 So, keeping track of all of the servers that you will end up with when they are in several different locations can be a nightmare.